About

 that doesn't suit your situation there's an

-inexpensive (£129) commercial license available.HOWTO: Use CSS3 transitions
+inexpensive (£129) commercial license available.How to use CSS3 transitions

 By using CSS transitions you can make smooth CSS animations and effects for your canvas tag.
 The effect shown below switches between two charts using a CSS transition and also changing the CSS width and height (the HTML width and height attributes which set the width and height of the canvas remain unchanged).
 The code changes the CSS width and height settings at the correct times and the CSS transition does the rest.
 The CSS transition is defined on the canvas tag (in CSS like this: